We teach through a variety of methods, all centred on three main areas of study.

-You can take a MMus specialising in composition, where you'll devote two-thirds of your study time to composing.
+You can take an MMus specialising in composition, where you'll devote two-thirds of your study time to composing.

-The MMus also lets you combine your composition studies with performance.
+The MMus also lets you combine your composition studies with performance and/or musicological study.

 Doing a PhD with us gives you the opportunity to develop a substantial body of new work following an original and innovative direction.
 You do this under the personalised guidance of one of our resident composers: